What was the Pantheon – A History of the Ancient Roman Pantheon and How to Visit

 A Brief History of the Pantheon

-The Pantheon is an ancient Roman building.
+The Pantheon dome is an ancient Roman building.
 It is the best-preserved monument from Ancient Rome.
-The very first and original Roman Pantheon was constructed in around 126-128 A.D by a Roman general named Marcus Agrippa.
-The original Pantheon was demolished by a fire in about 80 A.D, and was rebuilt again by Caesar Domitianus.
+The very first and original Roman Pantheon was constructed in around 126-128 A.D by a Roman general named Marcus Agrippa, a Roman Consul under Ceaser Augustus, the first Roman Emperor.
+The original Pantheon Italy was demolished by a fire in about 80 A.D, and was rebuilt again by Caesar Domitianus.
 However, it was later converted into a church dedicated to St. Mary and the Martyrs in 609 AD.
-For centuries, the ancient building was a Christian church and temple.
+Under the leadership of Pope Boniface IV, he converted the said building with permission from the Byzantine emperor the Roman architecture served as a Catholic church and temple for many years.
+It is believed that the present building renovations were ordered by Emperor Hadrian between 118 and 125 CE.

 What was the Pantheon Made of?